EoRImaging/FHD/dictionary.md

   -*EoR_firstpass settings*: 1 <br />
   -*Default*: 1 <br />

-**diffuse_calibrate**: a map/model of the diffuse in which to calibrate on.
+**diffuse_calibrate**: path to the .sav file containing a map/model of the diffuse in which to calibrate on.
 The map/model undergoes a DFT for every pixel, and the contribution from every pixel is added to the model visibilities from which to calibrate on.
-If no diffuse_model is specified, then this map/model is used for the subtraction model as well. <br />
+If no diffuse_model is specified, then this map/model is used for the subtraction model as well.
+See diffuse_model for information about the formatting of the .sav file. <br />
-  -*EoR_firstpass settings*: filepath('EoR0_diffuse_model_94.sav',root=rootdir('FHD'),subdir='catalog_data') <br />
   -*Default*: undefined (off) <br />

 **digital_gain_jump_polyfit**:  perform polynomial fitting for the amplitude separately before and after the highband digital gain jump at 187.515E6. <br />